josevnz/InteractiveBashScript/README.md

-# Creating an interactive Bash script, Using external variables, Calling other scripts
+# Creating an interactive Bash script by using external variables and calling other scripts

 ![An interactive script, using Dialog](https://i.imgur.com/s445Xwb.png)

-In this article I'll present you some code to show you how you can make an interactive script.
-Of course a fully interactive script is boring and there are ways to avoid asking questions to we may already have the answers or we can make safe asumptions.
+> There are times when a script must ask for information that cannot be stored on a configuration file, or when the number of choices will not allow to store every single possibility.
+Bash is pretty good at making interactive scripts.

+Ideally by the end of this article you should be able to do the following:

+* Write small programs that ask user questions and saves the answers (including sensitive ones, like password)
+* Be able to read data from configuration files by using other programs
+* Allow the script to skip asking questions if external variables are define
+* And as a bonus, how to write a nice UI with text dialogs.

+So let's get started with a small script to connec to a remote desktop using the RDP protocol.

-## Case of study: Connection to a remote server using RPD
+## Case study: Connection to a remote server using RPD

 On Linux there are many RDP clients and a really good one is [freerdp](https://www.freerdp.com/).
 One way to call it is to pass a long line of flags (with confusing short names) like this: